SvenBroeckling/phasesix-rulebook/published/pantheon_en.md

 These rules reflect the closeness of the peoples to the world of the gods.
 {% else %}
-This expansion brings the work of gods into your campaign.
+This extension brings the work of gods into your campaign.
 Characters are able to invoke Divine action and have a **attitude** and **grace** with their deity.
 There are various forms of invocation which can be performed by a believer.

 The rulebook deliberately refrains from using earthly gods or beliefs here, but there are no limits to the imagination.
 For a cultist, for example, a being from the Cthulhu mythos can also be a deity.
 {% endif %}